 If a Sub-Fund invests in sovereign debt, such investments are subject to sovereign debt risk.
 Debt Securities issued or guaranteed by governments or their agencies ("Sovereign Debt Securities") may be exposed to political, social and economic risks.
 There is a risk that even governments or their agencies may default or not be able or willing to repay the principal and/or interest.
 In addition, there are no bankruptcy proceedings for Sovereign Debt Securities on which money to pay the obligations of Sovereign Debt Securities may be collected in whole or in part.
 Holders of Sovereign Debt Securities may therefore be requested to participate in the rescheduling of Sovereign Debt Securities and to extend further loans to the issuers of Sovereign Debt Securities.
-The Sub-Fund may suffer significant losses when there is a default of the Issuers of Sovereign Debt Securities.
-A Sub-Fund may invest all, or a significant part, of its assets, in Sovereign Debt Securities issued guaranteed by a single government or from agencies of the same government.
+The Sub-Fund may suffer significant losses when there is a default of the Issuers of Sovereign Debt Securities issued guaranteed by a single government or from agencies of the same government.